KarbonDallas/cabalcoin/README.md

 # Cabal Coin

 This project implements a simple Fungible Asset that can only be claimed via allowlist.
-The allowlist is managed by the admin, who can add addresses and define the claim start / end times.
+The allowlist is managed by the developer, who can add addresses and define the claim start / end times.

-Successful claimants receive 100 CabalCoin (CBL).
+Successful claimants receive 100 CabalCoin (CBL)

 ## Installation